chrismah/HomeLab/README.md

 # Home Lab (Work in progress)
-I've setup a custom network configuration at home as both a learning project as well as for function.
+I've setup a custom network configuration at home as both a learning project as well as for security.
 Listed below are the configurations and features that I've implemented.

 ## Table of Contents
 - Network Topology